jonrau1/ElectricEye/docs/Setup_AWS.md

 # ElectricEye Cloud Security Posture Management for AWS

-This documentation is dedicated to using ElectricEye for evaluation of AWS Environments, as well as running ElectricEye *in* AWS.
+This documentation is dedicated to using ElectricEye for evaluation of AWS Environments using CSPM and External Attack Surface Management (EASM) capabilities, as well as running ElectricEye *in* AWS

 ## Table of Contents